CSC207-UofT/course-project-utinder-1/phase1/design_document.md

 ### Clean Architecture
-*Is your program consistent with Clean Architecture?*
-- Show us with something like a CRC model or UML diagram.
-- Describe a scenario walk-through and highlight how it demonstrates Clean Architecture.
-- Are there any clear violations if we were to randomly look at the imports in a few of your files?
-- Is the Dependency Rule consistently followed when interacting with details in the outer layer?
-  - Give us a concrete example from something like your UI or an interaction with a database.

 The **UML Diagram** for the entire project can be found in `phase1` directory from the main branch of our repository.